 When a company swallows up another, there’s a playbook all seem to follow.
 The purchaser proclaims the power of the brand it just acquired, saying they’ll leave things in place because the brand has been so successful.

-It feels ruthless, but it’s actually the smartest thing to do.
+It feels ruthless, but it’s actually the smartest thing for 20th Century Fox to do.

 “The changes remain awkward.
 20th Television carries little meaning.
 I doubt viewers will recognize what the brand means or where it comes from.
 But Disney’s head is in the right place.
 When you own so many brands, clarity is the ultimate goal.”

 The Disney and 20th Century Fox brand architecture remains awkward